andres2901/StarCrew/README.md

 **It is strongly recommended** that you first perform an initial inspection and removal of false positives, as described in the Starfish [step-by-step tutorial](https://github.com/egluckthaler/starfish/wiki/Step-by-step-tutorial).

-To use this tool, you must have the results from both the `geneFinder` and `elementFinder` modules of Starfish.
-StarClust utilizes three resulting Starfish files and one user-constructed file:
+To use StarCREW, you must have the results from both the `geneFinder` and `elementFinder` modules of Starfish.
+StarCREW utilizes three resulting Starfish files and one user-constructed file:

 1.  **Elements File (Multifasta):**
     - This is the `*.elements.fna` file resulting from the `starfish summarize` command.